jquery/learn.jquery.com/page/effects/uses-of-queue-and-dequeue.md

 ### Another custom queue example

 ```
-var theQueue = $({}); // jQuery on an empty object - a perfect queue holder
+// jQuery on an empty object - a perfect queue holder
+var theQueue = $({});

 $.each([ 1, 2, 3 ], function( i, num ) {

-	// Let's add some really simple functions to a queue:
+	// Add some really simple functions to a queue
 	theQueue.queue( "alerts", function( next ) {

-		// Show something, and if they hit "yes", run the next function.
+		// Show something, and if the user clicks "yes", run the next function
 		if ( confirm( "index: " + i + " = " + num + "\nRun the next function?" ) ) {
 			next();
 		}
 	});
 });

-// Create a button to run the queue.
+// Create a button to run the queue
 $( "<button>", {
 	text: "Run Queue",
 	click: function() {